Tiktik: The Aswang Chronicles: Critical reception

 Rianne Hill Soriano of Business World praised the film, stating "TIKTIK: The Aswang Chronicles is uniquely Filipino in its vision and presentation.
 Aware of its strong and weak points, it works around its resources accordingly.
 Proclaiming that it is the first Filipino film to be completely shot on green screen, it mixes elements of action, comedy, and horror in order to juxtapose the old sensibilities of the aswang legend with contemporary style."
 Jennifer Dugena of Philippine Entertainment Portal also gave the film a positive review.
 She stated, "[Tiktik] looks like a made-for-the-big-screen comic book because of shots divided into multiple panels and exquisitely-composed scenes with colors and settings that seem drawn to achieve a ghoulish grittiness[...] film boasts of stunning visuals and graphic novel-inspired backgrounds that exude a sense of foreboding.
 Filipino viewers have never seen local special effects reach this level of maturity."
 She further stated, "The movie is technically excellent in form.
 The storyline is quite simple but it is relentlessly entertaining[...]it blends modern-day genres of entertainment to create a movie aiming to be at par with Hollywood standards".

 A review from Pisara gave the film 3.5 out of 5.
 The review stated, "...good visuals do not automatically mean "great movie."
 While Tiktik is wonderful to look at, it still needs help with its storytelling.
 Several issues pervade the movie: weak characters and several scenes that go against logic".
 However, he also stated, "...several actors should be given praise.
 Main cast members Dingdong Dantes, Lovi Poe, Janice de Belen and Joey Marquez create a believable ensemble[...]It's not a perfect movie, but it's enjoyable and the visuals are appealing to look at".

 Box office

 The film was shown in 105 theaters in the Philippines.
 On its first day, the film grossed 10 million pesos.
-The film debuted at number 2 on the Philippine box office behind another Filipino film, This Guy's In Love With You Mare, which was on its second week.
+The film debuted at number 2 on the Philippine box office behind another Filipino film, This Guy's in Love with U Mare!, which was on its second week.